tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

 'Contrast with derived concepts, which are compositions of two or more fundamental concepts.
 See Veiga et al., 2017.
-Derived concepts can be organized by test type into Amendment Concept, Validation Concept, Measurement concept or Issue concept.
-Derived concepts can also be organized by framework layer into Needs Concept, Solutions Concept, and Report Concept.'
+Derived concepts can be organized by test type into AmendmentConcept, ValidationConcept, MeasurementConcept or IssueConcept.
+Derived concepts can also be organized by framework layer into NeedsConcept, SolutionsConcept, and ReportConcept.'

 ********************